Hall of Fame

 About the Hall of Fame

-The Museum Board of Directors is proud that over the last five years significant progress has been made in identifying and honoring women of color in the Museum’s Hall of Fame.
-However, more progress is needed.
-Consequently, the Museum will remain diligent in its efforts to seek out and honor Black, Indigenous, and other women of color, past and present, whose stories have been underrepresented in the history of the West.
+The Museum’s Board of Directors is especially proud of the meaningful progress made over the past five years in identifying and honoring women of color.
+Yet, we recognize there is still important work to be done.
+The Museum is committed to ongoing efforts to seek out and celebrate the lives and legacies of Black, Indigenous, and other women of color—past and present—whose stories have too often been overlooked in the narrative of the American West.

 About the Induction Ceremonies